 Lines 151 to 170: This fourth method should yield results for V0 almost identical to the second method.
 This method does not consider elution time of a standard.
 The only difference between this method and the second method with regard to determination of V0 is the treatment of the outlet endpiece, provided b0, bL and Y are correctly calculated for eq 8 used in the second method.

 Again, we have to thank the reviewer for his comments.
 After applying the changes for extrapolating to b0 and bL in order to calculate the correction Y and exchanging the separation area for the complete area, indeed the resulting volumes became closer.
-The methods are indeed equivalent as the derivation of relation the t0 =2 w CF
+The methods are indeed equivalent as the derivation of the relation is t0 =2 w CF

 Lines 171 to 180: The fifth method does not consider measurement of void time, only elution time of a standard. wnoT is not defined.
 It is supposed to represent the result for w when a void time t0 is not considered.

-In the revised version, we defined
+In the revised version, we defined wnoT

 Line 173: The numerator should be written wnoT / (2 CF) (see eq 12)

 Indeed, in the old document, there was a discrepancy between the eq.
-12 and it application in eq.
+12 and its application in eq.
 14. We thank the reviewer for detecting this mismatch.
 However, we reviewed the equation and found the position of 2CF to be correct.

-Also, we double-checked the correct application of this equation in the given pseudo-code and, of course, our coded implementation.
-In the numerator.
-The putative error arose due to a mix-uo in eq.
+Also, we double-checked the correct application of this equation in the given pseudo-code and, of course, our coded implementation in the numerator.
+The putative error arose due to a mix-up in eq.
 11, where t0 was swapped erroneously with w.
 This was verified as eq.
 12 has to be the same as eq.
 S.2.9in the supporting information, where its derivation is explained in detail.
 Thereby, we corrected eq. to be alike S.2.9.

 Line 175: This equation should include AL and not Az (compare with eq 5)